Name of Policy

 All schools should participate in NHS vaccination programmes for pupils, and arrange seasonal flu vaccinations for staff.
 All staff, parents and pupils should be encouraged to have the vaccinations at the recommended time.

-Every pupil’s vaccination status must be checked at school entry and at the time of any vaccination programmes.
+Every pupil’s vaccination status is requested at school entry and checked by the immunisation team at the time of any vaccination programmes.
 If pupils have missed any routine vaccinations, their parents should be encouraged to arrange for missed or further catch-up vaccinations to be administered by their GP.

 The national vaccination schedule changes periodically - check the NHS website for up to date details, or contact the school nurse.